 While having that verified checkmark may not increase the chances of being seen in social feeds, it does help a brand’s followers distinguish their account from a clone or fake account.
-After all, the badge signals to Instagram users that this specific account is the brand, celebrity, or influencer’s valid account.
+After all, the badge signals to Instagram users that this specific account is the brand, celebrity, or influencer’s official account.

 Table of Contents: